 Andrew Spencer, Claudia Rutherford, John Reynolds, P Joy Ho, Zoe McQuilten, Elizabeth Moore, Tracy King, Erica Wood, Simon Harrison, Adam Irving.
 The MY-PROMPT-2 trial will test whether real-time symptom feedback to clinicians improves duration on therapy in patients with relapsed MM receiving standard care.
 MM treatment is complex and costly, however survival benefits seen in clinical trials are often not reflected in clinical practice, partly because many patients stop therapy early due to side-effects, reducing the survival benefit of optimal therapy duration.
-If clinicians are aware of emerging symptoms, leading to timely intervention, duration on therapy could be optimised, resulting in more efficient use of these highcost therapies, and better patient outcomes.
+If clinicians are aware of emerging symptoms, leading to timely intervention, duration on therapy could be optimised, resulting in more efficient use of these high-cost therapies, and better patient outcomes.
+The trial is open for recruitment at approved, activated sites.
+The MRDR encourages and supports all researchers in developing and pursuing their question of interest.
 FRAIL-M: Frailty-stratified randomised controlled bayesian adaptive trial of bortezomib versus lenalidomide in transplantineligible myeloma Project Funding: